TheDragonCode/laravel-json-response/README.md

 After you've installed the package via composer, you're done.
 There's no step two.

 This package will automatically register the `DragonCode\LaravelJsonResponse\Middlewares\SetHeaderMiddleware` middleware in the `web` and `api` groups, if they exist.
 The middleware will add a header `Accept` that will effectively convert all responses to JSON format.
 This header will apply to all responses.

+> If you need to redefine the header for specific groups of routes, you can do this by changing the [`settings`](config/http.php).

 [badge_build]:          https://img.shields.io/github/workflow/status/TheDragonCode/laravel-json-response/phpunit?style=flat-square